Jacksonville Annulments Attorney

 A voidable marriage is one that was valid at its onset but was later determined to be questionable.
 For instance, one or both spouses were deemed mentally unable to make logical decisions at the time of the marriage.

 Determining where your marriage falls in these descriptions can be complicated and the direction of a family law attorney is important.
-The Law Office of A. Sam Jubran, P.A. represent many clients who’ve sought and attained an annulment.
+The Law Office of A. Sam Jubran, P.A. represent many clients who’ve sought and attained a Florida annulment.
 We have an expansive breadth of understanding of this process.

 The Process of Achieving an Annulment